Acro-polis/constitution/2-slack-policy.md

 ## Purpose

-These slack guidelines aim to stimulate the impact of sharing information within our organization.
-We considered this to be an important topic, as our slack behaviour may save or cost team members a lot of time.
-We aim to provide a set of simple guidelines for sharing on slack, requiring minimal extra work and learning curve.
+These guidelines aim to provide a set of simple instructions for sharing on slack, requiring minimal extra work and learning curve.
+This is an important topic, as our slack behaviour may save or cost team members a lot of time.

 **What we aim to achieve**